-Note: when a function is compiled from its in core definition, i.e., via compile (and certain calls to recompile), as opposed to tcompl (which uses the definitions on a file), and the function has been modified by break, trace, breakin, or advise, it is restored to its original state, and a message printed out, e.g., FOO UNBROKEN.
-Then, if the function is not defined as an expr, its property list is searched for the property EXPR (see savedef, Section 8).
-If there is a property EXPR, its value is used for the compilation, otherwise, the compiler prints (fn NOT COMPILEABLE), and goes on to the next function.
+Note: when a function is compiled from its in core definition, i.e., via compile, recompile, or brecompile, as opposed to tcompl or bcompl (which uses the definitions on a file), and the function has been modified by break, trace, breakin, or advise, it is first restored to its original state, and a message printed out, e.g., FOO UNBROKEN.
+If the function is not defined as an expr, its property list is searched for the property EXPR (see savedef, section 8).
+If there is a property EXPR, its value is used for the compilation.
+If there is no definition of the function is obtained from the file (using loadfns).

-8 Since the stack does not have to be searched to find the values of these variables, a considerable savings in time is achieved, especially for deep computations.
+Since the stack does not have to be searched to find the values of these variables, a considerable savings in time is achieved, especially for deep computations.